List entry Summary

 considered to be essential for the monument's support and preservation.

-- Book Reference - Title: St Joseph BLN 46,50 - Type: AERIAL PHOTOGRAPH
+- Other Reference - Title: St Joseph BLN 46,50 - Type: AERIAL PHOTOGRAPH

 - Article Reference - Author: Ryder P - Title: Ravensworth Castle North Yorkshire - Date: 1979 - Journal Title: Yorkshire Archaeological Journal - Volume: VOL 51 - Page References: 81-100 - Type: DESC TEXT